 The question on how to prepare physically for a soccer game has been exhaustively studied by professionals.
 While there may be subtle differences from player to player, there are standard principles that can be applied across the board.

 Most of the energy to be used during the game will come from food consumed the days leading up to the game.
-It’s important to load your meals with important energy-releasing nutrients that will keep you sharp and optimize your performance during the game, and speed up recovery after.
+It’s important to load your meals on game day with important energy-releasing nutrients that will keep you sharp and optimize your performance during the game, and speed up recovery after.

 Don’t stuff yourself with Pizza and Coke the night of the match.
 Hell, avoid Pizza and Coke during the season (and maybe off-season too).
 It’s actually easy to know what not to eat.
 Any food overloaded with processed ingredients or sugar, that induce heaviness or tiredness should be stayed away from.
 It’s much harder to identify what you should eat for optimal performance.